Healthy Homes Assessment Mangateretere

 Home Assessments Mangateretere for Rental Properties

-There are many things to check in the house evaluation to determine if your rental property meets the minimal requirements of the Healthy Homes Standard.
-The most common are:
+There are a variety of concerns you should look for when conducting an house evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standards.
+A few examples are:

 • Is there adequate drainage and stopping of draughts?

-The consequences of not having an Healthy home in relation to the Residential Tenancies Act and consequently being on the wrong side of the tenant solutions ruling could be significant for landlords and property managers.
-For professional advice, call today to book your rental properties house assessment.
+The repercussions of not having an Healthy home in relation to the Residential Tenancies Act and consequently being in the wrong of a ruling on tenancy solutions ruling can be extremely costly for property managers and landlords.
+For specialist advice, call now and schedule your rental property home evaluation.

 home assessments for rental properties